be-great/crackme2/README.md

 **10. Crack it**
 <img src="https://github.com/be-great/crackme2/blob/main/crackme2_images/crackit" alt="Hash Values" width="1300" height="600">
-**11. Cograts !:) But now How to pass the password to the file we have to know what the execute file looking for so we have to investigate it**
+**11. Congrats !:) But now How to pass the password to the file we have to know what the execute file looking for .We have to investigate it**

-    Let's debug it using `ltrace` debugging which  is primarily used to trace calls made by programs to library functions.
+<br>Let's debug it using `ltrace` debugging which  is primarily used to trace calls made by programs to library functions.

       $ ltrace ./crackme2
 <img src="https://github.com/be-great/crackme2/blob/main/crackme2_images/Screenshot%20from%202023-09-26%2022-28-14.png" alt="Install Package" width="500" height="200">